Prasadbonela/properties/README.md

   - **config.properties**
   - the first default properties file (if it exists)
   - the second default properties file (if it exists)
-  - the third default properties file (if it exists)
   - ...

 * `public void remove(String key)`